 - A. Pursuant to K.S.A.
-66-117(c), the Application in the above-captioned docket shall be suspended, and the effective date deferred, until Monday, November 27, 2017. - B. The provisions of the Protective and Discovery Orders shall govern discovery procedures and the treatment and handling of confidential information in this docket. - C. Electronic service shall be used for service of pleadings/motions and orders.
+66-117(c), the Application in the above-captioned docket shall be suspended, and the effective date deferred, until Monday, January 8, 2018. - B. The provisions of the Protective and Discovery Orders shall govern discovery procedures and the treatment and handling of confidential information in this docket. - C. Electronic service shall be utilized for serving pleadings/motions and orders.

-11 See fn.
+&lt;sup>11 See fn.
 8 above.

-- D. The parties have fifteen (15) days from the date this Order was served by electronic mail in which to petition for reconsideration.
-12 - E. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders, as necessary.
+- D. Parties have 15 days, plus three days if service is by mail, from the date of service of this Order to petition the Commission for reconsideration or request a hearing, as provided in K.S.A.
+77-542. - E. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders, as necessary.